vaginessa/dns-wiki/CustomScripts.md

 $IPTABLES -A "afwall-wifi" --destination "192.168.0.0/24" -j RETURN</pre>

 <pre># Block all connections in the TCP port 80 (http)
-$IPTABLES -A "afwall-web" -p TCP --dport 80 -j "afwall-reject"</pre>
+$IPTABLES -A "afwall" -p TCP --dport 80 -j "afwall-reject"</pre>

 <pre># Block all connections in the TCP port 22 (ssh)
-$IPTABLES -A "afwall-ssh" -p TCP --dport 22 -j "afwall-reject"</pre>
+$IPTABLES -A "afwall" -p TCP --dport 22 -j "afwall-reject"</pre>

 <pre># Block HTTP connections, but only on cellular interface
 $IPTABLES -A "afwall-3g" -p TCP --destination-port 80 -j "afwall-reject"</pre>